arseniyturin/Neural-Network-From-Scratch/README.md

     R-squared Keras:  0.502

-## Conclusion
+# Conclusion

-Our neural network was able to predict with similar accuracy as Keras version.
+Simple neural network has the same capabilities as the Keras analog, and was able to produce identical accuracy.
+That means it's working correctly and is efficient enough.

-## Next Steps
+# Next Steps

 There are plenty of things we can do with our neural network, such as:
-- rewrite feedforward and backpropagation to the matrix form
+- Rewrite feedforward and backpropagation to the matrix form
-- add layers and neurons
+- Make adding more than one layers and as many neurons as we want possible
-- use different activation functions
+- Add different activation functions, like Tanh or ReLu
+- Add different cost function, like a binary cross-entropy for classification problems